a20351766/mchain1.2/docs/source/upgrading_your_network_tutorial.rst

   ===================== All GOOD, BYFN execution completed =====================

-We are now ready to upgrade our network to Hyperledger Fabric v1.2.
+We are now ready to upgrade our network to Hyperledger Mchain v1.2.

 Get the newest samples
 ~~~~~~~~~~~~~~~~~~~~~~